JurgenHonest/FullStack---Chat-App/README.md

 npm init -y
 npm install express socket.io mongoose bcrypt jsonwebtoken cors cookie-parser dotenv multer cloudinary multer-storage-cloudinary
 ```

-## Deployment
-The application is live and deployed on Render.com.
-Check it out here: Your App URL.

 ## How It Works
 #### 1. User Authentication: